 9. At least 1 participating angler from each team MUST be present at registration.
-Team photos will be taken at registration, so all teams are encouraged to come dressed in their official tournament day jerseys.
 Registration will take place on Thursday afternoon between 5:00PM and 6:00PM.
 Before the Captain's meeting.
 Registration Location: The Pavilion at Ingalls Harbor

 11. Tournament Hours: 7:30AM - 3:30PM.
 Lines in the water prior to 7:30AM or after 3:30PM will be cause for immediate disqualification.

 12. Teams may launch at 6am tournament morning.
 Teams will be allowed to trailer.
 All boats must Only launch from a ramp available to the public on Wheeler Lake.
-Anglers are Only allowed to lock through to Wilson Lake.
+Anglers are allowed to lock through to Wilson Lake or Guntersville Lake.
 All boats must be recovered at the same ramp that it was put in on the morning of the event.
 Once launched, teams may get underway in a safe and orderly manner.
 There will be no exceptions to this rule.

 14. A maximum of 3 fish per boat will be allowed at the weigh-in.
 2 over 34" and 1 under 34" will be allowed.

 16. No snagging will be allowed

 17. No fouled hooked fish will be accepted (a fouled hook is any hook located behind the gill plate).